blbadger/blbadger.github.io/aperiodic-irrationals.md

 ## Periodic trajectories and rational numbers

 Here we establish an equivalence between the set of irrational numbers and the set of all aperiodic function trajectories (restricted to functions of discrete time intervals in finite precision in a given dimension), and conversely an equivalence between the set of rationals and periodic functions.
-These allow us form a short proof of sensitivity to initial conditions that typifies aperiodic trajectories, and also explore a connection between aperiodic trajectories and unsolveable problems.
+Then it is shown that aperiodic trajectories cannot be defined on rationals but instead require uncountably many elements, ie the set of irrational numbers.
+These findings allow us form a short proof of sensitivity to initial conditions that typifies aperiodic trajectories, and also explore a connection between aperiodic trajectories and unsolveable problems.

 ### The set of periodic trajectories is equivalent to the set of rational numbers